fission-codes/fission-guide/developers/webnative/platform.md

 **apps.publish**

 Publishes a new app version by IPFS CID.
+If the app doesn't exist yet, it has to be created with `apps.create` first.

 Params: